ankumar/software-design/README.md

 We all saw early signs of dangers surrounding anonymous online activities by enabling "easy" account management & bots in mail/instant messaging clients like Yahoo!, MSN & AOL platforms across all media types Text/Video (AKA Webcam).
 The communities were relatively smaller compared to global scale operating now in social media platforms.

-⤵️ (co)evolution with Foundations like [Internet Identity](https://openid.net/2016/09/27/the-foundation-of-internet-identity/), Energy efficient Computing, Back to the Future ?
+⤵️ (co)evolution? with Foundations like [Internet Identity](https://openid.net/2016/09/27/the-foundation-of-internet-identity/), Energy efficient Computing, "Back to the Future"

 > Open design welcomes the free **exchange of ideas, knowledge, processes, and tools**.
 It empowers by lifting barriers to innovation.
 It opens the door to scaling design projects by distributing adaptable resources.
 >